vsclbca/cypress-do-zero-a-nuvem/README.md

-# cypress-do-zero-a-nuvem
+# # 🌲 Cypress, from zero to Cloud ☁️

 Sample project to learn how to use cypress and how to upload it into the Cloud and run the tests in CI/CD cicles.

 ## Pre-requirements

-It is required to have Node.js, npm and Cypress installed to run this project.
+It is required to have git, Node.js and npm installed to run this project.

-> I used versions `v22.14.0` and `10.5.2` and `13.12.0` of Node.js, npm and Cypress respectively.
-I suggest you use the same or later versions.
+> I used versions `v2.48.1` and `22.14.0` and `10.9.2` of git, Node.js and npm respectively.
+I suggest you use the same or later LTS versions.

 ## Installation

 Run `npm install` (or `npm i` for the short version) to install the dev dependencies.
-Run `npm install cypress --save-dev`

 ## Tests

-> **Note:** Before running the tests, make a copy of the `cypress.env.example.json` file as `cypress.env.json`, which in the real world, you would update with valid credentials.
->
-> The `cypress.env.json` file is included on [`.gitignore`](./.gitignore) and you're safe that confidential info won't be versioned.
+In this project, you can run the tests on a desktop or mobile viewport.

+### Desktop

-Run `npm run cy:test` (or `npm t` for the short version) to run the test in headless mode.
+Run `npm run test` (or `npm run t` for the short version) to run the test in headless mode on a desktop viewport.

-Or, run `npm run cy:open` to open Cypress in interactive mode.
+Or, run `npm run cy:open` to open Cypress App on a desktop viewport.

-## Support this project

-If you want to support this project, leave a ⭐.

-___

-This project was created with 💚 by [Walmyr](https://walmyr.dev).
+### Mobile

+Run 'npm run test:mobile' to run the test in headless mode on a mobile viewport.

+Or, run 'npm run cy:mobile' to open the Cypress App on a mobile viewport.

+#### End